jekyll/jekyll/docs/_docs/collections.md

 Create a corresponding folder (for example, `<source>/_my_collection`) and add documents.
-YAML Front Matter is read in as data if it exists, and everything after it is available in the document's `content` attribute.
+YAML Front Matter is read in as data if it exists, and everything after it is accessible via the document's `content` attribute.
 If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.

 <div class="note info">